 Both children with ADHD and children with autism can have a hard time adjusting to change.

 Some people with ADHD have hypersensitivity, being distracted or annoyed by scratchy clothes, tags in clothes or loud noises.
 People with autism can be sensitive to sounds, textures and touch.

-People that suffer from hearing impairments can experience problems in social situations, or may have underdeveloped communication and a hard time paying attention.
+People that suffer from hearing impairments can experience problems in social situations and may have underdeveloped communication.
+They may have a hard time paying attention because of their inability to hear properly.
 Undiagnosed hearing loss can appear as missing details of conversations, not listening or not paying attention.
-These symptoms are also common in individuals with ADHD.
+These symptoms are common in individuals with ADHD.

 Iron Deficiency Anemia